 UNESCO has also launched the ‘Quality Teacher in Action’ campaign to generate discussion about teachers, their roles, and responsibilities in local communities.
 The petition aims to celebrate great teachers while calling for all stakeholders responsible for education to be accountable for children’s rights to learning.

-If you know someone who is currently teaching or has taught in the past, make sure you thank them today!
+If you know someone currently teaching or has taught in the past, make sure you thank them today!
 They deserve your appreciation more than anyone else.
 What are ways you can help support current teachers?
 How will you use this day moving forward?
-Share your thoughts below such other readers can learn from what works best for others.
+Share your thoughts below such other readers can learn what works best for others.